Think You Don’t Qualify? You May Still Have Options

 ![]() |

-Michael G. Branson, CEO of All Reverse Mortgage, Inc., and moderator of ARLO™, has 45 years of experience in the mortgage banking industry.
-He has devoted the past 20 years to reverse mortgages exclusively.
+Michael G. Branson, CEO of All Reverse Mortgage, Inc., and moderator of ARLO™, has 45 years of experience in mortgage banking, with the past 20 years devoted exclusively to reverse mortgages.
+A Forbes Real Estate Council member, he developed the industry's first fixed-rate jumbo reverse mortgage and has been featured in Forbes, Kiplinger, the LA Times, and Yahoo Finance.
 (License: NMLS# 14040) |

 ![]() |

-If you’ve applied for a reverse mortgage and found that you don’t qualify—or the amount offered isn’t enough to pay off your existing mortgage—you’re not alone.
+If you’ve applied for a reverse mortgage and found that you don’t qualify — or the amount offered isn’t enough to pay off your existing mortgage — you’re not alone.
 Many homeowners are surprised when changing interest rates or updated HUD limits reduce the proceeds they’re eligible for.

 The good news?
 Even if you don’t qualify today, you still have options.
 In this guide, we’ll explore five strategies that can help you move forward.